mstksg/inCode/copy/entries/the-baby-paradox.md

 Sorry, teachers of courses that teach logic through Haskell.

 I've also been using paradox as one of my go-to LLM stumpers, and it's actually only recently (with GPT 5) that it's been able to get this right.
+Before this, it would get stuck on trying to define a `Loves` GADT, which is a dead end.
 Yay the future?
 None of them cat get [my dhall recursive GADT puzzle][dhall] yet quite either even with a bit of coaching, but it's only a matter of time before it ends up in the training data I suppose.

 [dhall]: https://blog.jle.im/entry/faking-adts-and-gadts.html#recursive-gadts